AutoOpenUnitVc Module

 Modifiers: inline |

 Checks if two 2D unit-vectors are perpendicular to each other.
 The default angle tolerance is 89.75 to 90.25 degrees.
-This tolerance can be customized by an optional minium cosine value.
+This tolerance can be customized by an optional maximum cosine value.
 The default cosine is 0.0043633 ( = 89.75 deg) See Euclid.Cosine module.

 Extended Type: